UI/UX DesignWebsite DevelopmentReno Platforms2025

 Heritage-first, not template-first

-The biggest design decision was letting the monument's own visual language guide the digital aesthetic -- jaali patterns, champagne gold, Mughal geometry -- rather than applying a generic wedding website template.
+The biggest design decision was letting the monument's own visual language lead.
+Jaali patterns, champagne gold, Mughal geometry.
+Not a generic wedding website template.

 2